winston0410/glory-svelte-preprocess/README.md

 ## Known limitations

-This preprocess currently doesn't handle the following selectors:
+This preprocess currently doesn't handle the following selectors.
+It will not transform rules with theses selectors.

 - multiple pseudo selectors (e.g. `.foo:active .bar:hover`)

+- `:global()` selector (as `svelte/compiler` doesn't parse its value correctly right now)

 ## FAQ